-Cardin: Releasing Nunes memo would be 'sad and dangerous'
+Democrats turn up pressure over Nunes memo as Trump weighs release

-Asked in an interview on CNN's "New Day" Wednesday if he was prepared for the memo to come out, the Maryland Democrat said, "To me this is sad and dangerous."
+Asked in an interview on CNN's "New Day" Wednesday if he was prepared for the memo to come out, Cardin said, "To me this is sad and dangerous."

 "We're talking about defending the rule of law, defending the independence of the Department of Justice," said Cardin, the top Democrat on the Senate Foreign Relations Committee.
 "You would think Congress would stand up for the independence for the Department of Justice."